brian6484/brian6484.github.io/_posts/general_knowledge/2022-10-05-OOPinJava.md

 objects.

 ## Advantages of OOP
+Through inheritance, encapsulation and polymorphism that OOP provides:
 1) Reusability of code - can import and use classes
 2) Easy to maintain - only need to modify the applicable part, whereas procedure-oriented programming has to find and modify it one by one